UNIVERSE-HPC/course-material/software_architecture_and_design/procedural/containers_cpp.md

 The standard map class in C++ is `std::map`{.cpp}

-This is also known as an "associative array", "dictionary" or "hash" in other languages.
+This is also known as an "associative array", "dictionary" or "hashmap" in other languages.
 The `std::map`{.cpp} class implements an ordered map, if you wish to use an unordered map use `std::unordered_map`{.cpp}.

 A map is templated on two types, one is the key type that we use to index the map, the other is the value type that is stored in the map.
 The `std::map`